How Fast Does a Golf Cart Go? (with 8 Examples)

 Golf carts with special modifications can reach up to 30 MPH (48.3 KMH).
 In fact, some states allow golf carts to be driven on certain roads with low-speed limits as they can travel at a decent speed.

-With so many different brands, modifications, designs, and golf cart weights, it can be difficult to estimate their maximum speed.
+With so many different brands, modifications, batteries (see best place to buy golf cart batteries), designs, and golf cart weights, it can be difficult to estimate their maximum speed.
 Sometimes it is better to look at examples of different brands to see just how fast certain golf carts can go.

 |Golf Cart Style and Brand||Seats||Maximum Speed|